-If you are lucky enough to find a home with all of these attributes, including a space plan that permits inclusiveness and privacy, you’ve hit the jackpot!
+While building or substantially renovating a home to meet your needs can be both domestically satisfying and financially rewarding, it can take up to a year to complete – sometimes longer.
+So, if you are lucky enough to find a home with attributes that already support multigenerational living – including a space plan that permits inclusiveness and privacy – you’ve hit the jackpot!
 If not, there are other housing types and/or configurations that you can consider.
 In our November 2017 – Home Of The Month – Scarborough post we share the journey of a couple who ended up buying a bungalow perched on a ravine with their adult children.
 The generous lower level had a full walk-out to the rear garden, so it was reconfigured into an independent suite for our retired clients while their children and grandchildren occupy the upper level.
 In this instance, they installed a kitchenette on the lower level rather than a full kitchen so that it complied with zoning.
 Given it also had an outdoor kitchen with a barbecue, our clients didn’t have to compromise in any way, though the dwelling cannot be sold as a legal 2-unit dwelling in the future.
 At the moment this is often how multi-generational families are making it work within the limitations of City zoning and bylaws.

 Having a home with multiple units (i.e. a triplex or a duplex) can work very well too, as is finding a home that has a footprint that will allow you to build up or out to accommodate additional generations.
 Making use of unused space in your laneway to build a suite is a new option that is just gaining traction now that it’s been approved as-of-right by the CIty.
 I am certainly seeing this at street level.
 Here’s my co-authored post called About Laneway Housing In Toronto, By Sustainable And Urbaneer which illustrates how a laneway dwelling can serve as a multi-generational ‘outbuilding’.
 This housing solution allows for parents and their adult children to maintain separate spaces but within convenient proximity.